Build a UE4 compatible static lib in VS2013

 Unreal Engine 4 uses the Unicode character set by default (characters are represented by wchar_t

-), so lets enable Unicode support in pugixml
+instead of char), so lets enable Unicode support in pugixml:

 |